scaleoutsean/awesome-solidfire/README.md

 - MicroSoft Windows (Hyper-V) - search the WSC site (example for the [H615C](https://www.windowsservercatalog.com/item.aspx?idItem=4109a235-2b2e-3200-d3ef-065c8ea7c0c6&bCatID=1282))
 - Citrix Hypervisor (formerly known as XenServer) - v8 is supported as per NetApp HCI VDI Solution with Citrix Hypervisor; for v7 refer to the HCLs for [storage](http://hcl.xenserver.org/storage/?vendor=56) and [servers](http://hcl.xenserver.org/servers/?vendor=56)
 - Oracle VM - go [here](https://linux.oracle.com/pls/apex/f?p=117:3::::::).
 Click on Storage Systems and in filter rop-down list select NetApp.
 Look for SolidFire models from the NetApp HCI Datasheet or Web site (for example, H610S)
-- Other Linux distributions validated (Cinder iSCSI) for SolidFire Element OS - Ubuntu, SuSE, etc. (the details can be found in the IMT)
+- Other Linux distributions validated (Cinder iSCSI) for SolidFire Element OS - Ubuntu, SuSE, etc. (the details can be found in the NetApp IMT)
 - Oracle Virtualbox - not suported (as it uses its own iSCSI client that isn't validated by NetApp) but it works and you may want to use it in lab environment

 If unsure, contact NetApp with any questions or ask in the [NetApp Community Forum](https://community.netapp.com/t5/AFF-NVMe-EF-Series-and-SolidFire-Discussions/bd-p/flash-storage-systems-discussions) (free membership account required)